gesistsa/rang/README.md

 <!-- badges: end -->

-The goal of gran (gran: R anachronism nullifier) \[1\] is to obtain the dependency graph of an R package at a specific time point.
+The goal of gran (gran: R anachronism nullifier) \[1\] is to obtain the dependency graph of R packages at a specific time point.

 ## Installation